Ergodic measures of intermediate entropies for dynamical systems with the approximate product property: Introduction

-Notions and results in this paper naturally extends to the continuous-time case.
+Notions and results in this article naturally extends to the continuous-time case.
 The proof can be carried out with a little extra effort, namely a discretization argument as in the proof of \cite[Lemma 5.10]{CLT}.